Federated Causal Inference from Multi-Site Observational Data via Propensity Score Aggregation: Federated Estimators via Propensity Score Aggregation

-Local propensity scores can be estimated using any probabilistic binary classification method.
-Common choices include logistic regression for parametric estimation and generalized random forests for non-parametric estimation \citep{lee2010improving}.
-A key advantage of our approach is its flexibility: different estimation methods can be used across sites, tailored to local data characteristics or computational constraints.

-As previously discussed, this procedure does not require the overlap assumption to hold locally.
-That is, local propensity scores can legitimately approach 0 or 1—as long as the global score remains sufficiently bounded away from these extremes.
-This property makes the approach suitable for scenarios involving external control arms \citep{fda2023externally, ema2023singlearm} where some sites have $e_k(X_i) = 0$ for all $i$ in the control group, yet still contribute to the global analysis.
+\textbf{Local propensity scores.} Each \(e_k\) can be estimated using any probabilistic binary classifier, either parametric (e.g., logistic regression or neural networks) or non-parametric \citep[e.g., generalized random forests,][]{lee2010improving}.
+A key advantage of our approach is flexibility: sites can use different estimation methods tailored to local data or computational constraints.
+It also does \emph{not} require Assumption~\ref{as:local_overlap}: local scores may approach 0 or 1 provided the \emph{global} score remains bounded away from these extremes.This, in particular, enables the integration of external control arms \citep{fda2023externally, ema2023singlearm}, where some sites have \(e_k(X)=0\) for all control patients yet still contribute to the global analysis.